Hasan557/Sales_Prediction/README.md

 More of the Visualization could be seen [here](https://github.com/Hasan557/Sales_Repository/blob/master/Data%20Analytics.pdf)

-### 6. Modeling
+### 5. Modeling

 ### Linear Regression
    Linear Regression (LR) is one of the simplest models for machine learning.
-A multiple LR assumes linear relationships between the features and the target, then fits a line to the data that would result in the lowest residual sum of squared errors (Yan, 2009)x
+A multiple LR assumes linear relationships between the features and the target, then fits a line to the data that would result in the lowest residual sum of squared errors.

 The resulting accuracy is quite low: